A digital nomad workstation

 Your why as a digital nomad will help you escape the 9 to 5 trap, starting a whole new chapter in your career.
 It’s daunting, but it’s worth it.

 We’ve crafted this article for beginner digital nomads, giving you a toolkit of top tips to take with you as you begin your journey.
-If you’re scratching your head and wondering, well, what is a digital nomad? – then we recommend taking a peek at our article How to Become a Digital Nomad in 2023 first, which will give you a solid idea of what digital nomadism is and how you can take the first steps to become one.
+If you’re scratching your head and wondering, well, what is a digital nomad? – then we recommend taking a peek at our article How to Become a Digital Nomad first, which will give you a solid idea of what digital nomadism is and how you can take the first steps to become one.

 Of course, that’s not to say that veteran digital nomads won’t find value in this article.
 For you, we recommend you flick through the contents page to see if any points jump out at you.